hsingtism/liouville-sum/readme.md

 ## Compiling

 `pthreads` is required.
-Although multithreading can be easily disabled by removing a fre blocks of code.
+Although multithreading can be easily disabled by removing a few blocks of code.

 `__builtin_popcountll` and `__builtin_ctz` from GCC is used.
 These can be rewritten quite easily if you're using another compiler.